James City Service Authority

 Frequently Asked Questions

 All of the water that we use in our homes comes from either a groundwater source, such as an aquifer, or from a surface water source, such as a river, lake, or reservoir.
-If you live in James City County and are a customer of the James City Service Authority, you are drinking groundwater from the Chickahominy-Piney Point Aquifer.
+If you live in James City County (JCC) and are a customer of the JCSA, you are drinking groundwater from the Chickahominy-Piney Point Aquifer.

 An aquifer is a water-bearing layer of rock or sediment capable of yielding usable quantities of water.
 It is not an underground river, but rather a formation of porous rock that holds water.
 The JCSA uses wells to pump water from the aquifer to the surface, where we then treat and distribute the water to our customers.

 Among the nation's supplies, groundwater is about 40 percent of the public water supply.
 Withdrawals of groundwater are expected to rise in the coming century as the population increases and available sites for surface reservoirs become more limited.

 The JCSA's water system includes the central water system with 22 well facilities and seven independent water systems.
 There are approximately 343 miles of water transmission and distribution lines throughout the entire system.
 The water system facilities supply approximately 4.8 million gallons of water per day to 19,544 water customers.
 Many county residents have independent wells on their property that also draw from the Chickahominy-Piney Point aquifer.

 It is impossible to measure the exact amount of water in the aquifer at any given time, but what we do know is that the surface level of the aquifer (how many feet from the surface of the ground to the surface of the aquifer) has dropped approximately 13 feet since 1990.